ImAnitaYadav07/Forage-Quantium-Data-Analytics/README.md

 The aim of this project was to evaluate different customers' purchasing behaviours and the performance of trial stores with a new layout to provide insights of customer preferences to the client and a recommendation of whether the trial has been successful.

-# Forage Quantium Data Analytics Virtual Experience Program
+## Forage Quantium Data Analytics Virtual Experience Program Tasks
 My submission of this program's 3 tasks:
-- Data preparation and customer analytics,
+- Data preparation and customer analytics
-- Experimentation and uplift testing, and
+- Experimentation and uplift testing
-- Analytics and commercial application.
+- Analytics and commercial application

 ## Dependencies
 Language: Python 3.8 \